2017-fall-os/shell-jmyanez/shell/ReadMe.txt

 In this second part of the lab i collaborate with the following people, Ulises Martinez explained me how did pipes worked and minor debuggin purposes, Danner Pacheco also explained me his point of view regarding pipes and also minor debbugin issues.
 ##
+NOT TO GRADER:
+CD just worked. your were there remember, 11/28/2017